 Kithnos is a fairly untouched island from tourism and has very nice serene bays for swimming.
 The main town, Chora, is located on the hill above Merikha.
 The small gulfs, which keep the sea peaceful, the white houses, the streets and the old windmills, are some of the attractions of this charming island.

 Ormos Fikiadha - there are two bays located here for mooring.
 You should be careful of underwater rocks located on the south side of the entrance.
 Both bays offer good shelter from North winds.
 This is a nice area for a swim.

 Ormos Kolona - another deserted bay for a swim with nice sandy beaches.
-Also provides good shelter from the meltemi.
+It also provides good shelter from the Meltemi.

 Day 3 - Serifos